Opening the Vocabulary of Egocentric Actions: Related Works

-\paragraph{Prompting VLMs.} Large Scale Vision Language Models (VLMs) like CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} trained on an enormous corpus of web data contain huge semantically grounded knowledge of images.
+\paragraph{Prompting VLMs.} Large Scale Vision Language Models (VLMs) like CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} are trained on an enormous corpus of web data and contain semantically grounded knowledge of images.
 Prompting~\cite{jiang2020can} refers to designing textual instructions to steer the VLM towards some desired output.
 Manually engineering discrete text prompts is laborious and requires domain expertise.
-One alternative to this can be fine-tuning the entire VLM encoders for the task at hand but such fine-tuning is not only expensive but also results in catastrophic forgetting thus destroying its zero-shot capabilities~\cite{kumar2022finetuning}.
-The widely adopted approach is to simply learn the prompts by backpropagating the task-specific loss while freezing the VLM encoders~\cite{zhou2022learning, zhou2022conditional, gao2023compositional}.
-In this paper, we are interested in such a parameter-efficient prompt learning to steer the VLM towards active object recognition.
+One alternative is fine-tuning the VLM encoder for the task at hand; this approach incurs significant computation and is also at risk of catastrophic forgetting~\cite{kumar2022finetuning}.
+The more widely adopted approach is simply learning the prompts by backpropagating the task-specific loss while freezing the VLM encoders~\cite{zhou2022learning, zhou2022conditional, gao2023compositional}.
+Such an approach is parameter-efficient since only a few prompt embeddings are learned while keeping the encoders frozen.
+In this paper, we are interested in such parameter-efficient prompt learning to steer the VLM toward active object recognition.